alexanderluna/javascript/express/Readme.md

 3. [Database router file](database_routes.js)
 4. [Passport setup file](setuppassport.js)

-## guestbook.js
+## guestbook-project/guestbook.js
 Showcase a guestbook app to which users can add themselves.
-The views are rendered from the views folder.
+The views are rendered from the views folder using ejs templates.

 ## router.js
 Taking a deeper look into express routing